kangzhiq/NNCSL/README.md

 The method is composed of a base learner **iPAWS** and a distillation loss **NND**.

 ### iPAWS
-is our base continual semi-supervised learner, which is developped from PAWS and adapted to a novel continual semi-supervised scenario.
+is our base continual semi-supervised learner, which is developed from PAWS and adapted to a novel continual semi-supervised scenario.
 An illustration of the architecture is as follows:

 ![iPAWS](/Imgs/method.jpg "iPAWS")

 ### NND
-is our propsed distillation strategy that transfers both class-level and feature-level knowledge.
+is our propsed distillation strategy based on the nearest-neighbor classifier that transfers both class-level and feature-level knowledge.
 An illustration of the architecture is as follows:

 ![NND](/Imgs/nnd.jpg "NND")